Reverse Engineer, Ornithopter Press, 2022

 Featured at Tupelo Quarterly

-Featured on UPenn’s ModPo poetry video series
+Featured on UPenn’s ModPo video series

-Interview on The Last Word podcast
+Interview on The Last Word

 "Colby uses simple words and twisty syntax to embody the process of reverse engineering language-based relationships; with questions and humor, she finds the traps and trapdoors in our language."
 Randall Potts, The Rumpus